Thomas Peter Anderson Stuart: Creation of the medical school at University of Sydney

-Travel to Europe
+Public life

-In 1890, while on a visit to Europe, Stuart was asked by the government to go to Berlin and report on Dr Robert Koch's method of treating tuberculosis.
-The resulting report was an extremely able piece of work.
-Stuart could not regard the lymph as a successful curative agent, but he recognized that a great field of research had been opened up, which would probably lead to very valuable work being done not only with tuberculosis but with other diseases.
-During another visit to Europe in 1891, Stuart made further inquiries but could only conclude that the Koch treatment was a failure.
-On Stuart's return, he was asked to become a member of the board of health; and from 1893–96, was medical adviser to the government and president of the Board of Health, the dual offices carrying a salary of £1030 a year.
-Some objection was made to Stuart undertaking these positions while still a full-time officer of the University.
+In 1980 Stuart was asked to become a member of the board of health; and from 1893–96, was medical adviser to the government and president of the Board of Health, the dual offices carrying a salary of £1030 a year.
+Some objection was made to Stuart undertaking these positions while still a full-time officer of the university.
 A public service board having been constituted it ruled that though Stuart was a highly efficient officer he should give his whole time to the government positions.
 Stuart decided to resign as president, but continued to be a member of the board for the remainder of his life.
 On 18 September 1894, Stuart married Dorothy Primrose, a relative of Lord Rosebery.

 Royal Prince Alfred Hospital and late life

-Stuart found time to do some public lecturing and took an active interest in the Royal Prince Alfred Hospital.
+Stuart began to do some public lecturing and took an active interest in the Royal Prince Alfred Hospital.
 In 1901, Stuart became chairman, and it was largely due to his abilities that this hospital became the largest general hospital in Australia.
-In 1901, Stuart was responsible for the opening of a department of dentistry at the University.
+In 1901, Stuart was responsible for the opening of a department of dentistry at the university.
 In 1905, Stuart became the inaugural president of the United Dental Hospital of Sydney, in doing so, he had to overcome the opposition of American-trained dentists led by Henry Peach.
 Later that year, he was appointed the first president of the Australasian Massage Association (later renamed the Australian Physiotherapy Association).

+In 1914, he was made a knight bachelor.

+Eugenics

+Stuart was a supporter of Francis Galton and the Eugenics Education Society,.
+Historian Dr Diana Wyndham describes him as part of the medical group of Australian eugenicists who believed that eugenics could be used to reduce disease and suffering.
+He was strongly involved in founding the Institute of Tropical Medicine, who's purpose was to research whether white people could successfully live in the tropics - with the long term political aim of encouraging more white Europeans to move the Northern Australia, thus keeping out the "Asiatic races".

+He was president of the Immigration League of Australia from in the early 1900s, which advocated for the immigration of white Europeans to Australia to deter the threat of "alien race[s]".

+In 1912 attended the inaugural International Eugenics Conference as the delegate of The University of Sydney where scientists and politicians discussed ways to "improve" human hereditary.